How to Write an Effective Personal Statement

 • Remember, the function of the personal statement is to secure an interview

-• Wring value out of every sentence you put in, cut the waffle
+• Bring value out of every sentence you put in, cut the waffle

 • Be clear – don’t make assumptions about the reader’s knowledge